 Notwithstanding the foregoing, as of the date of this prospectus, there are no PRC laws and regulations in force explicitly requiring that we obtain any permission from PRC authorities to issue securities to foreign investors, and we have not received any inquiry, notice, warning, sanction or any regulatory objection to this offering from the CSRC, the CAC or any other PRC authorities that have jurisdiction over our operations.
-Neither have we been requested or notified by the CAC to conduct any cybersecurity review as of the date of this prospectus, even after we publicly filed the Registration Statement with the Commission.
 Our PRC legal advisor has advised us that, based on the above and its understanding of the current PRC laws and regulations, as of the date of this prospectus, we are not required to submit an application to the CSRC, the CAC for the approval of this offering and the listing and trading of the ADSs on Nasdaq.
 However, our PRC legal advisor has further advised us there remains significant uncertainty as to the enactment, interpretation and implementation of regulatory requirements related to overseas securities offering and other capital markets activities.
 If it is determined in the future that CSRC, the CAC or other approval were required for this offering, we may face sanctions by the CSRC, the CAC or other PRC regulatory agencies.
 These regulatory agencies may impose fines and penalties on our operations in China, limit our ability to pay dividends outside of China, limit our operations in China, delay or restrict the repatriation of the proceeds from this offering into China or take other actions that could have a material adverse effect on our business, financial condition, results of operations and prospects, as well as the trading price of the ADSs.
 The CSRC, the CAC or other PRC regulatory agencies also may take actions requiring us, or making it advisable for us, to halt this offering before settlement and delivery of the ADSs.
 Consequently, if you engage in market trading or other activities in anticipation of and prior to settlement and delivery, you do so at the risk that settlement and delivery may not occur.
 In addition, if the CSRC, the CAC or other regulatory agencies later promulgate new rules requiring that we obtain their approvals for this offering, we may be unable to obtain a waiver of such approval requirements, if and when procedures are established to obtain such a waiver.
 Any uncertainties and/or negative publicity regarding such an approval requirement could have a material adverse effect on the trading price of the ADSs.